scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Example
 =======
 In this section we put it all together for the machine-learning-equivalent of a hello world program: MNIST classification.
-For this example we use the Tensorflow and Keras libraries.
+For this example we use the current development version of Sacred, and the Tensorflow and Keras libraries.
 The shown model is very basic and some parts of this example already served as code-illustrations earlier.